meshsecops/meshsecops/README.md

 Just as we helped developers write more secure code through DevSecOps principals, it’s time that we help (Platform, SREs, DevOps, Infrastructure) Engineers run, monitor and secure the  runtime compute and network platform in production service mesh environments through MeshSecOps.

 > MeshSecOps inherits the DevSecOps principles that are timeless and relevant to today’s Microservice and Service Mesh engineering environments - removing the ones that should be implicit or are beyond our control to change.

-> Many of the existing principles from DevSecOps apply to the mentality and perspectives of human beings as it relates to attitude and what is the right way to operate in the security workplace (aka corporate culture).
-We don’t need to treat those in MeshSecOps since they have already permeated the culture.

 The following principles of MeshSecOps were gathered from leading edge Platform Engineering practitioners and condensed to be easy to understand.
 They meet Zero Trust Architecture guidelines from NIST Security Standards for Microservices (SP 800-204) and the U.S. Department of Defense Zero Trust Reference Architecture frameworks.